Animal management: Winter grazing and mud

 - has some important winter grazing management practices.

 Following the guidance will be good for the animals' welfare.
-The group says the practice changes are realistically achievable by spring 2021.

 Terms of reference

-You can find out more about the action group and its role in the Terms of reference.
+You can find out more about the action group and its role in the terms of reference.

-Terms of Reference [PDF, 565 KB]
+Terms of Reference [PDF, 569 KB]

-Meeting reports and a media release
+Meeting reports

-Meeting summary and actions - 1 September 2020 [PDF, 223 KB]
+Meeting summary and actions - 1 September 2020 [PDF, 227 KB]

 Meeting summary and actions - 28 July 2020 [PDF, 158 KB]